infostellarinc/stellarstation-api/examples/fakeserver/README.md

 - Returns 1MB of random telemetry every second
 - Echos back received commands
 - Cancels the connection after 5 minutes
+- Only allows requests for satellite ID `"5"`, other IDs show behavior for non-existent satellites

 ## Running